Luzin7/confectus/README.md

 #### Package Manager Compatibility

-- Confectus is compatible with various package managers, including npm, Yarn, pnpm, and bun.
+- Confectus is compatible with various package managers, including NPM, Yarn, PNPM, and Bun.
 You can choose the package manager that best suits your workflow during the configuration process.

 #### Cross-Platform Compatibility

-- **Linux and Windows Support:** Confectus now seamlessly works on both Linux and Windows environments, providing a consistent experience across different operating systems.
+- **Linux and Windows Support:** Confectus works on both Linux and Windows environments, providing a consistent experience across different operating systems.

 #### Testing Options